 If you’ve ever self-published a book, you’ll identify with this post.

-After weeks and months of writing, and after proofreading until my eyes were nearly bleeding, I entered the final stretch: the publishing process.
-I say “process,” because self-publishers don’t just send their manuscript off to a magical wizard or click a button to upload a file.
-Sure, there are wizard-like companies out there, but they often come with a hefty price tag of nearly 10k.
+After weeks and months of writing, and after proofreading until my eyes were nearly bleeding, I entered the final stretch: The publishing process.
+I say process, because self-publishers don’t just send their manuscript off to a magical wizard or click a button to upload a file.
+Sure, there are wizard-like companies out there, but they often come with a hefty price tag of near or around 10k, depending on the bells and whistles.
 (I know, because I checked.)

 I consider myself relatively proficient in Microsoft Word, but for the first time in my life I discovered new formatting options that I didn’t even know existed.
 Eventually, I was adding section breaks and inserting headers like a boss.

 Something went very, very wrong.
 Headings were inconsistent.
 Page numbers were out of order.
 And this was especially disconcerting because I’d been up since 4 a.m. working on it; it was not 3 p.m.
 Cue in the profanity.

 Essentially, I had worked myself into a complete tizzy, but I knew that state of mind would get me nowhere.
 So…I went outside.
 I sat in my swing.
 I ate a snack.
 I took some deep breaths.
 And then I convinced myself that calming down was my only hope for figuring out a solution.

 When we separate ourselves from our emotions, giving ourselves enough time to regain our composure, we find solutions more easily.
 In some ways, self-care is a problem-solver.